vsavkin/rubyast/README.md

 # RubyAST

 RubyAST is a small library on top of jrubyparser.
-Though it uses jrubyparser the library works with ALL VERSIONS OF RUBY.
+The library works with ALL VERSIONS OF RUBY.
+YOU DON'T NEED TO USE JRUBY (but why not, it's awesome!).

 ## #parse